Updates

 What are the key provisions of India’s E-Waste (Management) Rules, 2016?

-Why is the informal sector dominant in India’s e-waste recycling?
+Why is informal e-waste recycling problematic?

 Our Courses